 Apart from these measures, no further adjustments are made for either unit non-response or item non-response.
-Substitution (replacing a respondent's missing answers with answers from another person) and imputation (assumptions about how a person would have answered) are not used as methods in the LFS.
-A study on the effects of non-response on estimates and results was published in 2017 in the form of background facts12.
-The results showed that, at an aggregated level, the relative non-response bias for the employed was 1.1 (\pm 0.4) percent, for the unemployed 2.9 (\pm 4.9) percent, and for those not in the labour force -2.7 (\pm 0.9) percent.
-The size of the non-response bias varies among different study domains; the highest levels are seen when the breakdown is according to level of educational attainment.
+Substitution (replacing a respondent's missing answers with answers from another person) and imputation (assumptions about how a person would have answered) are not methods used in the LFS.
+A study on the effects of non-response on estimates and results was published in 2017 in the form of background facts11.
+The results showed that, at an aggregated level, the relative non-response bias for the employed was 1.1 (±0.4) percent, for the unemployed 2.9 (±4.9) percent, and for those not in the labour force -2.7 (±0.9) percent.
+The size of the nonresponse bias varies among different study domains; the highest levels are seen when the breakdown is according to level of educational attainment.